How to configure your SCORM module for optimal playback.

 When you are done, click save.

-Make sure to preview your lesson before you schedule it to users!
-This is best practice for non SCORM lessons but essential for SCORM lessons.
+Make sure to preview your lesson before you schedule it for users!
+This is best practice for non-SCORM lessons but essential for SCORM lessons.

-This isn't an option for everyone but, If you can, try and use Velpic's other modules including Velpic Modules, Video Modules and Document Modules.
+This isn't an option for everyone but, If you can, try and use Damstra Learning's other modules including Damstra Learning Modules, Video Modules, and Document Modules.
 We designed these modules to address some of the problems users have with SCORM modules.
 We also support a wide range of question formats including feedback on each incorrect answer for example.

 2. Disable skippable